jhochwald/PowerShell-collection/README.md

 In the past, I published a few things with a (signed) MSI installer package.
 These MSI installers were very basic; I know!

-But there is hope: The [Advanced Installer Team](http://www.advancedinstaller.com/) sponsored a _free_ [Advanced Installer Professional](https://www.advancedinstaller.com/top-professional-features.html) license for my open-source work.
-So things will change soon, and I will provide (much better) installers again in the very near future.
+~~But there is hope: The [Advanced Installer Team](http://www.advancedinstaller.com/) sponsored a _free_ [Advanced Installer Professional](https://www.advancedinstaller.com/top-professional-features.html) license for my open-source work.
+So things will change soon, and I will provide (much better) installers again in the very near future.~~
+I no longer have a license for [Advanced Installer Professional](https://www.advancedinstaller.com/top-professional-features.html).

-I highly recommend [Advanced Installer](http://www.advancedinstaller.com/), because it's they have a great set of [features](https://www.advancedinstaller.com/top-exclusive-features.html), and it fits perfect to my tooling and existing workflow.
+I, still, highly recommend [Advanced Installer](http://www.advancedinstaller.com/), because it's they have a great set of [features](https://www.advancedinstaller.com/top-exclusive-features.html), and it fits perfect to my tooling and existing workflow.
 I used the [free version](https://www.advancedinstaller.com/top-freeware-features.html) to build some of my basic installers before.
-I switched to the [Professional](https://www.advancedinstaller.com/top-professional-features.html) version only because it can do a few more things I really needed.
-Mainly the automated handling of digital signatures and the integration into my existing Continuous Integration chain.
+I switched to the [Professional](https://www.advancedinstaller.com/top-professional-features.html) version only because it can do a few more things I really needed. ~~Mainly the automated handling of digital signatures and the integration into my existing Continuous Integration chain.~~

 ### Continuous Deployment

-I will transfer this project to my existing [TeamCity](https://www.jetbrains.com/teamcity/) Continuous Integration (CI) chain soon.
+~~I will transfer this project to my existing [TeamCity](https://www.jetbrains.com/teamcity/) Continuous Integration (CI) chain soon.
 As part of that I started to tweak a bit further (under the hood), like creating a few basic pester tests.
-I will publish all the stuff that I use for it as well.
+I will publish all the stuff that I use for it as well.~~

-My goal is to automate the complete Continuous Integration (CI) and Continuous Delivery (CD) process like we did it within my old company.
+~~My goal is to automate the complete Continuous Integration (CI) and Continuous Delivery (CD) process like we did it within my old company.
 As a result, much better code should land here very soon.
-But: There is no timeframe planned, at least not yet!
+But: There is no timeframe planned, at least not yet!~~

 ### Default License